CAM Charges Review: Understand What You Are Actually Paying

 Why Use SaferLease?

-Many CAM provisions include landlord management fees — typically 3–15% of other expenses.
-We identify the fee percentage and whether it's capped at market rates.
+CAM management fees typically range 3–15% of other expenses.
+Uncapped fees allow landlords to charge disproportionate management costs.
+We identify the fee structure and whether it is within market norms.

 What Your AI Lease Review Looks Like